 Occupational Therapy Benefits for Hippotherapy

 Many therapists utilize equine movements to improve a patient’s balance, motor control, sensory processing and coordination.
 The movements of a horse are multi-dimensional, which could be beneficial in developing cognitive skills, visual motor skills, fine motor skills and bilateral control.
 Sensory processing through this therapy also addresses proprioceptive, vestibular, visual, auditory and tactile systems.

 In the future our hopes are to have our own hippo therapy horses and classes.
-Right now we have two locations, in Athens and in Marietta.
+Right now we have two locations, in Athens and in Woodstock.
 Email us If you are interested in hippo therapy riding lessons.